Kallarari/insta-clone/README.md

 this project was made by João Vitor Minosso using create-react-app and is created just for study, and isn't a commertial copy of instagram.

+This was created with react and styled componnents.

 # Getting Started with Create React App